 Research on natural microbial communities is positioned at the frontier of both biological and ecological science.
-Accumulated knowledge from decades of research demonstrates the central and critical role of bacteria and other microbes in every biogeochemical cycle of every ecosystems on the planet.
-However, recent discoveries using new molecular techniques (PCR, DNA sequencing, etc.) are teaching us how little we know about the organisms involved in these processes.
+Accumulated knowledge from decades of research demonstrates the central role of bacteria and other microbes in every biogeochemical cycle of every ecosystems on the planet.
+However, recent discoveries using molecular techniques (DNA sequencing, metagenomics, metatranscriptomics) are teaching us how little we know about the organisms involved in these processes.
 Most microbes in the natural environment have never been grown in the lab or studied as individuals in any way.
 Molecular tools are opening up a world of discovery with seemingly limitless possibilities.

 Throughout my career I’ve worked closely with inter-disciplinary teams of scientists to integrate my discoveries with those of my colleagues and to produce more holistic descriptions of ecological systems.
-I continue to do this today through close collaborations with scientists here at UMCES Horn Point Laboratory and elsewhere, and by working at study sites that support vigorous and varied research programs like Toolik Lake, the Columbia River Coastal Margin, Plum Island Sound, and the Chesapeake Bay.
+I continue to do this today through close collaborations with scientists here at Oregon State University and elsewhere, and by working at study sites that support vigorous and varied research programs like the Arctic LTER project Toolik Lake, the Beaufort Lagoon Ecosystem LTER, and the CMOP project on the Columbia River Coastal Margin.